Terms of Sales

 - Shop at 11, rue Blatin 63000 Clermont Ferrand: 04.73.40.23.68

 2.3.
-If you choose a Click & Collect Order withdrawal from the Lyon, Oullins or Tassin-la-Demi-Lune Stores
+If you choose to pick up your Click & Collect order at the stores in Lyon, Oullins or Tassin-la-Demi-Lune

-PRALUS LYON , a single-member SARL with share capital of €9,114, whose registered office is located at 32, RUE DE BREST 69002 LYON, registered in the Lyon Trade and Companies Register under number 800 633 620, represented by Francois Pralus as Manager.
+PRALUS LYON , a single-member limited liability company with a share capital of €9,114, whose registered office is located at 32, RUE DE BREST 69002 LYON, registered with the Lyon Trade and Companies Register under number 800 633 620, represented by Francois Pralus as Manager.

 How to contact the Merchant: